 - Hydraulic type stays for one-side installation have two oil chambers (one on each side of the piston) and provide in this regard a 'damping effect' in both directions. - Hydraulic type stays for both-side installation have an oil chamber on one side of the piston and an air chamber on the other side.
 The air chamber provides little to no damping effect.

-The two general arrangements for both stay types are shown below in Figure 6-7 and Figure 6-8.
+The two general arrangements for both stay types are shown in Figure 6-6 below and Figure 6-7, \$\exists 6-9\$.

-Figure 6-7 General arrangement of hydraulic type stays for one-side installation
+Figure 6-6 General arrangement of hydraulic type stays for one-side installation